fikafsl/tvlk-web-automation/README.md

 ## How to run the test
 1. Move to the root of this project and execute the following command to install any packages needed: `npm install`
 2. Running tests: `npm run test-desktop` to run all test scenario or `npm run test-local-tag @your-tagged-scenario` to run tagged scenario only

+## Note
+Booking Page and Payment Page can't be accessed using automation test because of reCAPTCHA